jingof/jingof/README.md

 - 👋 Hi, I’m @jingof
+- I am an expert in Data Structures for C++.
-- 👀 I’m interested in Machine Learning.
+- 👀 I am also and expert in Machine Learning with Python and R.
-- 🌱 I’m currently advancing in python and javascript.
+- 🌱 I’m currently advancing in Python and Javascript for software development.
-- 💞️ I’m looking to collaborate on Javascipt projects.
+- 💞️ I’m looking to collaborate on Python, C++ and Javascipt projects.
+- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/francis-jingo-321183108/
-- 📫 How to reach me: jofanson13@gmail.com, twitter:amTiano, whatsapp +256784286046
+- 📫 How to reach me: francisjingo3@gmail.com, twitter:amTiano, whatsapp +256784286046.

 <!---
 jingof/jingof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.